pcubillos/gen_tso/README.md

 ### Install as:

-Not yet on PyPI or Conda, but for the moment you can do:
+Not yet on PyPI or Conda, but for the moment you can get the code from Github:
 ```
 git clone https://github.com/pcubillos/gen_tso/
 cd gen_tso